risooonho/issues/.github/ISSUE_TEMPLATE/astronomical-inaccuracy.md

 **Do you have other information that might be helpful?**

 **What is your level of expertise in this matter?**
 (Hey!
-I'm not trying to be insulting.
+I'm not trying to insult you!
 I'm a biologist by profession.
-I may need to pick your brains if you are a dynamical systems expert!)
+I may need to pick your brains if you are a dynamical systems expert.)